Go! Princess Pretty Cure the Movie: Go! Go!! Gorgeous Triple Feature!!!: Soundtrack

 The film's original soundtrack was released on November 18, 2015.
 Hiroshi Takaki recorded the soundtrack.
 It topped at #271 in the Oricon Albums Chart on November 23, 2015.

 Reception

-It was released on 211 screens nationwide, and in its first two days (October 31) and (November 1), 118,292 people attended the film and a revenue of ¥129,383,300 yen was recorded; this was the first time Kōgyō Tsūshin ranked a Pretty Cure film at fourth-place in film attendance.
+It was released on 211 screens nationwide, and in its first two days (October 31) and (November 1), 118,292 people attended the film and a revenue of ¥129,383,300 was recorded; this was the first time Kōgyō Tsūshin ranked a Pretty Cure film at fourth-place in film attendance.
 It ranked #2 in Pia's first-day satisfaction survey.
 Its final revenue was ¥560 million.

 Home media and merchandise

 The film's DVD/BD was released on March 16, 2016.
 On March 28 the special-version DVD and regular-version DVD charted at 32 and 73 in the Oricon DVD Chart, while the BR charted at 19 in the Blu-ray Disc Chart.

 A tie-in paperback book, Go!
 Princess PreCure the Book: Hana and Leff's Adventure (物語 Go!プリンセスプリキュア 花とレフィの冒険, Monogatari Go!
 Purinsesu Purikyua Hana to Refi no Bōken) was released by Kodansha on March 15, 2017.
 Sakurako Akino said that she had talked to the person in charge of Kodansha's paperback division, a friend of her husband Keisuke Ishida, about a novelization of the film.